 On the day of the tour

 Just before reaching the base of Kings Canyon, our driver gave us a heads up of what to expect during the day.
-He briefed us about the two famous walks – one being the short 2 km return walk at the base of the Canyon (Aah, 2 km walk?
-That’s for kids, I thought! :/) and the other being the most challenged 6 kms return RIM walk, with 500+ rocky steps and a path at the top around the Canyon.
+He briefed us about the two famous walks – one being the short 2 kilometre return walk at the base of the Canyon (Aah, 2 km walk?
+That’s for kids, I thought!) and the other being the most challenged 6 kilometres return RIM walk, with 500+ rocky steps and a path at the top around the Canyon.

 32 of us decided to do the RIM walk and signed our health declaration forms.
 I decided to leave my tripod in the bus (which was a pretty good idea) and carried my backpack with two mini water bottles and my M&Ms:).
 The walk started at approximately 9 AM.
 At the base, I agree, it did look very scary, but I had to do it, no chance I would have backed out (stubborn huh!).
 The first 200 steps, I think, were the hardest.
 I maintained my slow pace and took lots of pictures along the way.